FAQ category: General

 The goal of BJA NTTAC is to provide TTA services to meet the needs of the field that aren’t addressed through current funding to TTA providers.
 BJA NTTAC closely coordinates its services and support to the field with all of BJA’s TTA providers and will coordinate the work of all of BJA’s TTA services through enhancing coordination and collaboration efforts among BJA’s TTA providers.

-Established in 2008 by the Bureau of Justice Assistance (BJA), BJA’s NTTAC connects state, local, and tribal justice agencies in need of assistance with specialized guidance – known as technical assistance – from national experts to help address those needs.
-The justice agencies BJA NTTAC assists range from prosecutor’s offices, to police departments, to city and county commissioners, to corrections departments.
+Established in 2008 by the Bureau of Justice Assistance (BJA), BJAs NTTAC connects state, local, and tribal justice agencies in need of assistance with specialized guidance – known as technical assistance – from national experts to help address those needs.
+The justice agencies BJA NTTAC assists range from prosecutors' offices, to police departments, to city and county commissioners, to corrections departments.
 Our goal is to provide these agencies the resources needed to reduce violent and drug-related crime, support law enforcement, manage people in confinement or on community supervision, and combat victimization.

 BJA NTTAC’s training and specialized guidance – also known as technical assistance – take a variety of forms that can be combined or modified to meet the unique needs of criminal justice practitioners and agencies, as well as elected officials, community organizations, or citizen advocates.
 Services range from short-term to more comprehensive, longer-term engagements and cover a variety of justice topics.
 The objectives of BJA’s training and technical assistance (TTA) services are to:

 - Provide information to grantees and criminal justice professionals to replicate model programs and approaches;